inet-framework/inet-tutorials/visualization/doc/step11.md

+---
+layout: page
-@page step11 Step 11 - Showing propagating signals
+title: Step 11.
+Showing propagating signals

-@nav{step10,step12}
+tutorial: Visualization
+---

-@section s11goals Goals
+## Goals

 We can visualize radio signals as they propagate through the medium.
 It can provide information about how transmissions happen in time, and can help in detecting overlapping signals and collisions.